Boaters stuck waiting until the Erie Canal recedes

 “The rivers have been running really high and really fast.
 There has been a lot of debris and massive logs in the water.
 Many of the markers are also underwater,” said Deutl.

-Canal officials told News10 they are hoping to reopen in the next couple of days.
+Canal officials told NEWS10 ABC they are hoping to reopen in the next couple of days.
 The Canal Corporation urges all users to register to receive updates through the “Notice to Mariners” notification program on their website.